stjordanis/graph-tool/doc/demos/cppextensions/cppextensions.rst

    :linenos:

-The second part is a compilation unit :download:`kcore.cc <kcore.cc>` that setups the Python-C++ interface:
+The second part is a compilation unit :download:`kcore.cc <kcore.cc>` that sets up the Python-C++ interface:

 .. literalinclude:: kcore.cc
    :language: c++